SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 - BF Rahel "canned" by principle due to her childlike nature
 - BB Industrial botteling machine for sealing bottles leads to financial slide

-**Through tracking characters' use of symbolistic small objects in GoST — that cans and bottles are used to contain both the egg's emination of love and the hole's spread of fear and hatred — Roy's novel paints a cautinary tale against the forcible containment of raw emotions which will lead to a depressive gloomy downfall.**
+**Through tracking characters' use of symbolistic small objects in GoST — that cans and bottles are used to contain both the egg's emination of love and the hole's spread of fear and hate — Roy's novel paints a cautinary tale against the forcible containment of raw emotions which will lead to a depressive and gloomy downfall.**

 ## Outline
-- Claim 1: *claim*
-	- How
-		- HOW IS CLAIM TRUE?
-		- Evidence -> HOW IS YOUR REASONING TRUE?
-	- So What
-		- WHY DO I CARE?
-- Claim 2: *claim*
-	- How
-		- HOW IS CLAIM TRUE?
-		- Evidence -> HOW IS YOUR REASONING TRUE?
-	- So What
-		- WHY DO I CARE?
-- Claim 3: *claim*
-	- How
-		- HOW IS CLAIM TRUE?
-		- Evidence -> HOW IS YOUR REASONING TRUE?
-	- So What
-		- WHY DO I CARE?
+-

 ***